 - Butter/ghee for laminating

 Mix the salt into the flour and then gradually add water and knead the dough.
-Once the dough comes together, cover and let rest for about an hour.
+The final dough is soft but not wet.
+Once the dough comes together cover and let rest for about an hour.

 Laminate the dough

-Punch the dough on a lightly floured surface and with your finger tips spread it as much as you can into a round.
+Punch the entire dough on a "very" lightly floured surface and with your finger tips spread it as much as you can into a round.

-Apply ghee or butter on the entire top part of the now rolled out dough and fold in half.
-Apply the butter again and fold again.
-Repeat until you can no longer fold the dough.
+Apply ghee or softened butter on top of the now rolled out dough and then fold circle in half.
+Apply the butter/ghee again on the top of this semi circle and fold again.
+Repeat folding and applying ghee/butter until you can no longer fold the dough.

-Preheat the oven to 550*F with the baking stone in it .
+Meanwhile, preheat the oven to 550*F with the baking stone in it .
+If you don't have a baking stone, a baking sheet or a cast iron griddle will also work.

-Make equal size dough balls - about 6- 7 from the now rested dough.
+Once the dough has rested for 30 minutes, make equal size dough balls – about 6- 7 .

-Spread out each dough ball with your hand into a 2.5 in to 3 in diameter circle and keep the filling in the center.
+Spread out each dough ball with your hand into a 2.5 in to 3 in diameter circle and then put some of the filling in the center.
+Make sure you don't overfill the dough.

-Close the ends of the circle to encase the filling and then pat down to shape into a flat bread.
+Close the ends of the circle together to encase the filling and then pat down to shape into a flat bread.
+You could alternately roll it out to shape it into a flatbread.

-Brush a little water on top and then pat on some cilantro.
-Put onto the baking stone and cook until golden brown in color.
+Using a pastry brush, brush a little water on top and then pat on some cilantro.
+Just like you would do an egg wash.
+Not too wet.
+Put the bread onto the baking stone and cook until golden brown in color.
+The timing of bread cooking will vary as per your over and the actual heat ..
+Usually 4 – 5 minutes.
 Apply ghee as soon as the bread comes out of the oven.